Aquilegia is a genus of about 70 species of perennials in the family Ranunculaceae, native to North America.

 There are reports that Columbine is toxic to humans and animals, though the level of toxicity is disputed.
 All parts of the plant are toxic, with the highest concentration of the poison in the roots and the seeds.

 Benefits and Uses

-Native Americans used this plant as a remedy for a variety of health problems. ranging from heart problems to fever, and today it is known that it helps to relieve headaches, stomach pains and menstrual pains.
+Native Americans used this plant as a remedy for a variety of health problems, ranging from heart problems to fever, and today it is known that it helps to relieve headaches, stomach pains and menstrual pains.
 Columbine also helps to treat acne, wounds, menstrual bleeding, psoriasis, eczema and respiratory problems.
-It is used to detoxify body and to relieve pressure on the kidneys and liver.
+It is used to detoxify the body and to relieve pressure on the kidneys and liver.

 However, not all species are edible so be careful before tasting or even touching!

 The flowers are yellow, white, blue, red, pink, purple or a combination of these shades.

 Columbine can grow up to 60 cm (2 ft) tall.

 The plant grows best in moist and well drained soil, with a pH between 6.0 and 7.0. (slightly acidic to neutral).
 Columbine grows well in just about any type of habitat, from dry deserts to mountains.